 The world-famous West Highland Way walking route passes directly in front of the hotel, following the banks of the loch.
 From here, you can also see the famous Arklet waterfall tumbling into Loch Lomond.

-For nature lovers, Inversnaid is home to an RSPB nature reserve, part of the Great Trossachs Forest project.
-This area is internationally important as a rare example of Atlantic oak woodland – sometimes called Scotland’s temperate rainforest.
+The reserve area is internationally important as a rare example of Atlantic oak woodland – sometimes called Scotland’s temperate rainforest.
 Exploring the trails will lead you to dramatic viewpoints, beaches, hidden ruins and the chance to spot local wildlife such as wild goats, deer, osprey and sea eagles.

 By bike